Faculty Clinical Supervisors

 Jennifer Aube, PhD

-Professor of Psychology; PsyD Program Director and Traditional Undergraduate/Graduate Program Co-Director
+Clinic Consulting Director, Clinician, Supervisor, Department of Psychology PsyD Program Director and Traditional Undergraduate/Graduate Program Co-Director, Professor of Psychology

 Dr. Aube has experience treating a variety of psychological issues in adults, including depression, anxiety, adjustment difficulties, grief, and trauma.
 She works with people who are experiencing stressful life events, difficulties in relationships, loss, and challenges in their lives, and who seek to better understand themselves and develop new skills to manage these challenges more effectively.
 She has a special interest in providing a space for those who wish to incorporate their Christian faith into the therapy process to become emotionally and spiritually healthy.